danielsagert/PhotoBooth/README.md

 Opens full-sized image on click.

 ### Trigger capture
-The PiFace Digital 2 switch S0 (or connected Switch) triggers the capture.
+The PiFace Digital 2 switch S0 (or connected switch) triggers the capture.
 Countdown will appear and photo will be taken after three seconds.

 ## Setup